mattytrog/FUSEE_SUITE/README.md

 ## Part 1 updated (after 4 years!) to support newer boards
 ## Old README and other versions are HERE

+## USERS WITHOUT RESET BUTTON
+To access the UF2 bootloader, either HOLD VOL+ for 20 Seconds (LED users) or SELECT THE OPTION IN THE CHIP ASSISTANT MENU.
+See below...

 ## FUSEE UF2